|

 right cleaning product, the right pressure/volume rinse combination and the

-safety net is for an owner/architect/building manager to insist on using
+is for an owner/architect/building manager to insist on using experienced

-experienced product manufacturers and experienced contractors both of whom
+product manufacturers and experienced contractors both of whom should have

 Thomas H Rudder